Roles and Responsibilities in Identifying Business Associates

 - Determining if PHI is shared with another entity and if so,

-- Check the following listing to see if an agreement is already signed and on file here at Yale (or at least it has been requested):
+- Check List of Business Associates to see if an agreement is already signed and on file here at Yale (or at least it has been requested):

 Yale HIPAA Privacy Office is responsible for: